jamisonb3018/ELK-Stack-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics and statistics.

 - Filebeat watches for any information that has been changed, and documents when the change took place.
+- Metricbeat periodically collect metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.